Versatility and Having a Unique Point of View goes Hand in Hand!

 Every designer develops a style, which can be seen through his or her work.
 No matter which medium you choose to work in, it is this unique point of view that gives an identity to the artwork.
 Shreya Gulati gives an insight about her versatility, bold and quirky work and delves deep into the process that helps her achieve this style.

-Shreya enjoys in fragmenting the illustration and having fun with each part as it allows her the freedom to create something different each time.
-Working on individual parts rather than the whole gives her the bold, clean and quirky style that is clearly visible in her illustrations.
+Shreya enjoys fragmenting the illustration and having fun with each part as it allows her the freedom to create something different each time.
+Working on individual parts rather than the whole gives her the versatility, bold, clean and quirky style that is clearly visible in her illustrations.
 Bright colours, striking graphics and playful characteristics are synonymous with her style.
 She loves creating characters and building stories around them.
-Designing contains many permutations and combinations of applying art and problem solving methodologies.
-The vastness and the limitless possibilities fascinate her and this lends very unconventional and experimental expressions in her designs.
+Designing contains many permutations and combinations of applying art and problem-solving methodologies.
+The vastness and the limitless possibilities fascinate her and this lends very unconventional and experimental expressions to her designs.

 She does not believe in any one particular style but likes to experiment with different palettes, treatments and line work according to the subject matter.
 Not being bound by any precondition and taking the flexibility to explore different mediums and have fun with it makes her each piece unique.
 Moving effortlessly through mediums her versatile style of work has taken her through illustrating a children’s book to designing an app for stock trading.